awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/structures.md

 The default putFrame timeout is specified as 15 seconds.
 This can be modified by specifying the timeout value other than 0 in offlineBufferAvailabilityTimeout member in https://github.com/awslabs/amazon-kinesis-video-streams-pic/blob/master/src/client/include/com/amazonaws/kinesis/video/client/Include.h#L1048

+#### Fragment ACKs

+During streaming the SDK is uploading frame data and receiving a stream of ACKs.
+KVS is using application ACKs instead of relying on the transport/network ACKs for the following reasons:

+* KVS business level logic is separated from the networking layer and as such we can't rely on it due to different network layer implementations of ACKs (nacks) or the lack of thereof.
+* KVS has different types of acknowledgments (listed below) and a single networking nack won't work
+* KVS needs to have a Fragment level and not a network packet level granularity
+* Network packets can be nack-ed from the intermediate GW or load balancers and never reach the KVS ingestion backend.

+The fragment ACKs are defined in https://github.com/awslabs/amazon-kinesis-video-streams-pic/blob/master/src/client/include/com/amazonaws/kinesis/video/client/Include.h#L794

+The different types of fragment ACKs are

+* FRAGMENT_ACK_TYPE_BUFFERING - this ACK is sent by the ingestion backend as soon as the backend starts parsing the fragment
+* FRAGMENT_ACK_TYPE_RECEIVED - the ingestion backend sends this ACK as soon as the fragment is successfully parsed and a fragment sequence number is generated.
+* FRAGMENT_ACK_TYPE_PERSISTED - the ingestion backend sends this ACK after the fragment has been durably persisted and indexed.
+* FRAGMENT_ACK_TYPE_ERROR - this ACK type is an indication of an error during the ingestion.
+The different error types are listed in the AWS documentation.
+It's important to note that the ingestion backend itself will terminate the current connection.
+* FRAGMENT_ACK_TYPE_IDLE - sent periodically to keep the connection alive - not currently used.

+KVS serializes the ACKs according to the fragment ingestion order.
+There is no hard guarantee however in the order of the types of ACKs but in general, the buffering ACK will follow by received and then persisted ACK.

+Receiving persisted ACK, the SDK will purge the tail from the content view and content store up-to and including the fragment at the timestamp referenced by the ACK.
+The ACK timestamp in this case is the timestamp of the first frame in the fragment.

+Fragment ACK timestamp is the timestamp of the first frame in the fragment when parsed out.
+Error ACKs may in some cases have no timestamps (for example if the backend fails to parse the stream).

+In case an error ACK is received, the SDK will attempt to re-stream (more info on re-streaming is available in buffering.md document).